nangunoorinaveenkumar-hub/repo-score-service/README.md

 - Calculate **popularity score** using stars, forks, and recency.
 - Return **normalized score (0–100)** sorted by popularity.
 - **Mock data fallback** if no GitHub token is provided.
+- Caching with configurable TTL for performance.
 - Fully **runnable via Docker** or locally.
+- Reactive programming using Spring WebFlux

 ---